slact/nchan.js/README.md

     //only 1 running subscriber is allowed per url per window/tab.
 }

+sub.on("transportSetup", function(subscriber, opt) {
+  // subscriber is a string
+  // opt is a hash/object - not all transports support all options equally.
+Only longpoll supports arbitrary headers });

+sub.on("transportNativeCreated", function(subscriber, nativeTransportObject) {
+  // subscriber is a string
+  // nativeTransportObject is the native transport object and depends on the subscriber type });

 sub.on("message", function(message, message_metadata) {
   // message is a string